May 7, 2018

 Marketing Project Management 101: Request Forms and Workflow

 In a recent webcast hosted by MarketingProfs and Workfront, two experts teamed up to talk about how to better manage marketing projects.
 In this three-part blog series, we’ve pulled out the ideas and insights shared by Jason Falls, Chief Instigation Officer at Conversations Research Institute, and Brent Bird, Solutions Marketing Manager at Workfront.
 Please enjoy part two: Use Request Forms and Make the Most of Your Workflow.
-Missed part one?
-Find it here: Create an Intake Process that Works.

 Tip #2: Using Request Forms

-Brent: Our second tip that we’re stealing from project managers is using request forms.
+Brent: Our second tip that we’re stealing from project managers is using project request forms.
 It seems simple enough.
 The important thing to remember is that request forms can really be your friend.
-They’re one of the easiest ways to make intake a better experience, because you can actually use forms and ask the questions that mean the most to you and your team.
+They’re one of the easiest ways to make your intake process a better experience, because you can actually use forms and ask the questions that mean the most to you and your team.
 They can standardize the process of getting that request into your team.